SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/login.md

 * By using a single sign-on system where you log in to SuperOffice CRM using your username and password from another solution, such as Microsoft 365 or Google Workspace.

-### Log in with a SuperOffice CRM password
+### Log in with a SuperOffice password

-1. Once your administrator adds you as a user to your SuperOffice CRM solution, you will receive an email asking to you activate your account.
+1. After your administrator adds you as a user to your SuperOffice CRM solution, you will receive an email asking to you activate your account.

     ![Activation email -screenshot][img5]

-1. Click the **Activate now** link in the email which opens a SuperOffice CRM login screen where you set your own password.
+1. Click the **Activate now** link in the email.In the SuperOffice CRM login screen, enter your own password.

     ![Enter password -screenshot][img6]

     ![Password strength -screenshot][img3]

-1. Once you have activated your account, you will enter SuperOffice CRM and can start using it.
+1. After you have activated your account, you will enter SuperOffice CRM and can start using it.

 1. After the first login, you can re-login using your user identification and the password you just set.